 Rich Keshian has extensive experience in civil litigation, concentrating in product liability and business litigation.
 He has tried more than 80 jury trials to verdict in federal and state courts, including class actions, trade secret, breach of contract, product liability, personal injury and wrongful death, property tax appeals, and eminent domain (condemnation) cases.
+He has been named for a number of years in several publications, including Best Lawyers in America® as Lawyer of the Year in Eminent Domain and Condemnation Law, Commercial Litigation, Mass Tort Litigation and Class Actions, and Product Liability Litigation-Defendants.
 Mr. Keshian is a certified mediator and arbitrator.
 He has represented numerous clients in the automotive, trucking, and furniture industries and other manufacturing industries regarding product liability issues.
 Mr. Keshian is also an adjunct professor at Wake Forest School of Law.
 During law school, Mr. Keshian was an Editor of the Vanderbilt Law Review.

 Successfully defended class action related to allegedly faulty marine products in federal court in Charleston, South Carolina, resulting in denial of class certification and a dismissal of the case.